 How and where can you study in Austria?

-In Austria there is a wide variety of institutions of tertiary education.
-In addition to public universities, the Austrian tertiary sector includes universities of applied sciences (UAS, Fachhochschulen, since 1993), private universities (since 1999) and university colleges of teacher education.
+In Austria there is a variety of institutions of tertiary education.
+In addition to public universities, the Austrian tertiary sector includes universities of applied sciences (UAS, Fachhochschulen, since 1993), private universities (since 1999), private university colleges (since 2021) and university colleges of teacher education.

 Website with general information on studying in Austria.